dansgithubuser/dlal/README.md

 file organization
 -----------------
-- skeleton: C++ library; audio system definition and abstract component definition.
+- build: Overall build description.
 - components: C++ components that can be connected to each other to create an audio system.
 Each has:
 	- build: Build description.
 	- deps: 3rd party dependencies.
 	- src: Source code.
-- build: Overall build description.
+- deps: 3rd party dependencies used throughout.
 - dlal: Python module that wraps skeleton.
+- interfaces: Interfaces that communicate with audio systems over the network.
+- skeleton: C++ library; audio system definition and abstract component definition.
 - systems: Python scripts that describe some useful audio systems.
-- interfaces: Interfaces that communicate with audio systems over the network.
 - tests: Sanity tests.

 todo
 ----
-- travis and appveyor
+- only compile sfml once
 - make raw just a mode of audio?
 - just use std::cerr instead of error reporting
 - vst set and get parameters